2014 Collegiate Conference Info.

 -Band & choral reading session

 Lunch IS provided, so come join us for this fantastic event!
 Great presenters, great networking and great sessions that WILL help you be successful as you enter the teaching profession!
-The registration form and advertising poster can both be found below!
+The registration form, advertising poster AND directions to MSU can all be found below!
 Questions: please email Dr. Sam McIlhagga (Albion College), firstname.lastname@example.org

 Michigan State University NAfME Collegiate Chapter wins Award!